To achieve greatness, start where you are, use what you have, do what you can.

 - Incomplete conversations – Problems and projects linger without resolution.

-You can purchase a private URL linking you and your group members to a Group Communication Assessment that allows you to see the frequency of specific workplace issues and categories, where they are located, and recommendations for communication practices that will reduce or eliminate the most frequently occurring problem situations in each area.
+You can purchase a private URL linking you and your group members to a Group Workplace Assessment that allows you to see the frequency of specific workplace issues and categories, where they are located, and recommendations for communication practices that will reduce or eliminate the most frequently occurring problem situations in each area.